dotnet/docs-aspire/docs/extensibility/custom-resources.md

 The fundamental problem that these types help solve is deferring resolution of concrete configuration information until _all_ of the information is available.

 For example, in the `MailDevResource` example we expose a property called `ConnectionStringExpression` as required by the <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString> interface.
-The type of the property is <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression> and is created by passing in an interpolated string to the <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression.Create> method.
+The type of the property is <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression> and is created by passing in an interpolated string to the <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression.Create%2A> method.

 ```csharp
 public ReferenceExpression ConnectionStringExpression => ReferenceExpression.Create(